White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 We live in a world that fills every quiet space with sound—music, TV, podcasts, background noise, and now even white noise.
 But if a baby is surrounded by constant sound from the very first days, won’t silence eventually feel unnatural?

 Today's young people often struggle with silence.
-Many teenagers feel uneasy when the noise fades and there is no music, scrolling or constant input.
+Many teenagers feel uneasy when the noise fades, and there is no music, scrolling, or constant input.
 Instead of providing rest, silence can make them feel restless or even anxious.
 Studies show that when teenagers are left alone without distractions, their bodies often remain alert rather than finding peace.
 It’s as if they have been conditioned to expect constant stimulation, and when it is absent, they do not know how to cope with the stillness.
 This discomfort with silence isn’t just about noise; it’s also about the deeper habit of avoiding reflection, emotion and presence.
+And if we’re honest, this doesn’t start at 16—it starts much earlier.
+A child’s relationship with quiet is often shaped long before the teenage years, through daily habits, routines, and constant background stimulation.

 Stillness is where awareness grows.
-It’s where we, our children and teenagers begin to hear their own thoughts, to process emotions, and, eventually, to recognize the gentle voice of God.
+It’s where we, our children, and teenagers begin to hear our own thoughts, to process emotions, and, eventually, to recognize the gentle voice of God.

-I love being fully present and undistracted and maybe better said, I have learned to love it and embrace it fully.
+I love being fully present and undistracted, and maybe better said, I have learned to love it and embrace it fully.
 That’s why, six years ago, I chose to live without a phone.
 When I step outside, there’s no little black box pulling at my attention—no news to skim, no worship to stream, no podcast to fill the silence, no endless scrolling when I’m bored.
 Instead, I notice.
 I see nature and people.
 I feel what’s going on and pray.
 Whether I’m in the metro, a big city, or the countryside, there’s a precious simplicity I never want to lose.
+This is one of the most countercultural gifts you can give yourself and your children: undistracted presence.

 But I’m already seeing a growing inability to be undistracted—and many admit it scares them.
 They’re not used to being alone with their thoughts.
 In the quiet, accusations and lies start to surface, so they push the thoughts away because it hurts.
 Instead of facing what’s inside, they reach for noise to numb it.